 Mentors' video diary and your advice to colleagues

-Jane and Yeasmin recorded their second video diary on 1 November with a selection of highlights from course discussions.
-A transcript will be available soon.
+Jane and Yeasmin recorded their second video diary on 14 July with a selection of highlights from course discussions and Padlet activities.

 Next week we will consider in more detail how we can plan for learning over the medium term.
 Part of this will involve thinking about how you work individually and with colleagues.
 With that in mind, we’d like you to finish this week by noting what you would take back to your department and school.